nathanaherne/ml_loss_prevention/README.md

 ### Starting correlations

-When creating a machine learning model, we need to start with some possible correlations between data.
+When creating a deep learning model, we need to start with some possible correlations between data.
 We could use the following correlations:

 Customer's who's movement is focused around areas where USL products are available within the store might be a predictor for theft.
 For example, most people do not need to buy razors or batteries (example USL products) every week, if a customer visited these areas more regularly than normal, it is possible they are stealing.